-Lucca was never an unhappy child but since starting him on the low-carb diet and stabilising his blood sugars, he has really become a happy, fun-loving boy.
+Lucca was never an unhappy child but since starting him on the low-carb diet and stabilising his blood sugar levels, he has really become a happy, fun-loving boy.
 I think he always felt sick and tired even though we tried our best to manage his blood sugar.

 How would you describe the kind of food you make?

-Relaxed, family food, lots of it!
+Relaxed, family food and lots of it!
 I have three growing boys and they eat a lot!
 I believe strongly in cooking from scratch without the use of artificial flavourings and thickeners.
-We cook and eat low carb food, which means that we do not eat things like pasta, rice and potatoes.
+We cook and eat low carb food, which means that we don’t eat things like pasta, rice and potatoes.

 I believe in home-cooked food because then you know exactly what goes in it!
-No hidden sugars and starches.
+No hidden sugars and artificial ingredients.